AwaisOem/CCNA/README.md

 Assigned as Assignment in 3rd semester

 ## 2-Spark Network system
-Build during learning to practice new concepts and things
+Semester Project - Build during learning to practice new concepts and things